I would like to warmly welcome you to the Maritime Conservatory of Performing Arts.

 The MCPA reserves the right to cancel, postpone, or combine classes, or to substitute or change instructors.

 Registration may be limited.
 Should insufficient registration cause the cancellation of a class, students will be offered an alternative class or fees will be refunded.

 In the event of inclement weather, the Conservatory makes decisions on delayed opening or closing of its campus independently of local school districts.

-An announcement concerning delayed opening or closing of the Conservatory campus will be placed on the Conservatory’s main voicemail greeting at (902) 423-6995 and on our homepage by 7:30 AM for morning lessons and classes, and by 1:00 PM for afternoon and evening lessons and classes.
+An announcement concerning delayed opening or closing of the Conservatory campus will be placed on the Conservatory’s main voicemail greeting at (902) 423-6995 and on our homepage by 8:00 AM for morning lessons and classes.
 If inclement weather conditions occur later in the day, the Conservatory will make that announcement on the voicemail and website at the appropriate time.

 Closing updates for Saturday lessons and classes will be placed on the Conservatory’s main voicemail greeting and on the website by 8:00 AM.
 For Sunday events and classes, an announcement will be placed on the Conservatory’s main voicemail greeting and website by 10:00 AM.

 Please note that in cases of power outages these notices may be slightly delayed.